Why The Long Run Is Your Most Important Workout

 Other long run benefits:

 The long run is the most important workout because it increases the amount of anaerobic work you can do later down the line.
-The more long runs and the longer they are, more anaerobic work your body will be able to handle in the summer, meaning you will be able to run even faster.
+The more long runs and the longer they are, the more anaerobic work your body will be able to handle in the summer, meaning you will be able to run even faster.

 Increased red blood cell count